-Currently, UPI has permitted only banks to be registered as Payment Service Providers (which means they can run bank accounts).
+Currently, Unified Payment Interface has permitted only banks to be registered as Payment Service Providers (which means they can run bank accounts).
 But this scope can get wider and perhaps even include wallets later.

-- Facilitate Person to Business (P2B) transactions via collect payment option.
-This would boost business and Indian Economy overall.
+- Facilitate Person-to-business (P2B) transactions via the collect payment option.
+This would boost business and the Indian Economy overall.

 - UPI will bring down cash circulated in the economy (currently cash in circulation is 12% of GDP).

-- UPI will bring down annual cost of currency transactions (currently around Rs.
-20000 crore)
+- UPI will bring down the annual cost of currency transactions (currently around Rs.
+20000 crores)

-- Refunds are currently not part of UPI and the authority for all arbitration lies with NPCI.
+- The authority for all arbitration lies with NPCI.

-- The introduction of UPI is most likely to badly affect the Wallet Companies.
+- The introduction of a Unified Payment Interface is most likely to badly affect the Wallet Companies.

-- The per transaction limit of Rs.1 lakh may not go well with all customers/business.
+- The per transaction limit of Rs.1 lakh may not go well with all customers/businesses.